Arcanexus/docker-healthchecksio/README.md

 - **DEBUG** environment variable set to `true`

 ### Using Docker
+The image is build for the following architectures :
+- linux/amd64
+- linux/arm64
+- linux/arm/v7

 #### Use a single YAML config file
 ```bash
 docker run -d --name docker-healthchecksio \